Dynamic Length Scale and Weakest Link Behavior in Crystal Plasticity: Distribution of event sizes and the emergent length scale

 The picture that emerges is as follows.
-Pure dislocation systems are governed by long-range ($1/r$-type) interactions and lack natural length-scale.
+Pure systems are governed by long-range ($\propto 1/r$) interactions and lack natural length-scale.
 Consequently, avalanches may span the whole system and, as was shown earlier, they have a scale-free size distribution only cut off by the obvious limit posed by the system size \cite{ispanovity2014avalanches}.
-By adding short-range interactions a natural length-scale is introduced that limits the extension of the avalanches.
-These findings are visualized in the sketch of Fig.~\ref{fig:sketch}(b).
-One, thus, concludes, that the lower values of the Pearson correlation coefficients in pure ($Q=0$) systems are due to the fact, that if the particular weakest link has large spatial extent, it is likely to get intersected during the subbox division, so, it cannot be activated at the lower level (see $B=1 \to 2$ transition in Fig.~\ref{fig:box_division}).
-At high $Q$, however, the link sizes are much smaller, so, such intersections have a much smaller probability, leading to larger correlation values.
+By adding short-range interactions a natural length-scale is introduced that limits the extension of the avalanches (see the sketch of Fig.~\ref{fig:sketch}(a)).
+One, thus, concludes that the lower values of the Pearson correlation coefficients in $Q=0$ systems are due to the fact, that if the particular weakest link has large spatial extent, it is likely to get intersected during the subbox division, so, it cannot be activated at the lower level (see transition $B=1 \to 2$ in the $Q=0$ system in Fig.~\ref{fig:box_division}).
+At high $Q$, however, the link sizes are much smaller, so, such intersections have a much smaller probability, yielding larger correlation values.
 If fraction $0<f\le 1$ is intersected at a transition $B \to B+1$, then $N_\mathrm{link}(L_\mathrm{box}/2) = (1-f) N_\mathrm{link}(L_\mathrm{box})/4$, together with Eq.~(\ref{eq: dimension def}) yields dimension $D=2-\log_2(1-f)$.
-Hence, $f=1/2$ (uniform distribution of link sizes) leads to $D=3$, whereas $f=0$ (all links falling into one of the subboxes) yields $D=2$.
-These two limits are quite closely realized in pure ($Q=0$) and defect-rich ($Q=10$) systems, respectively [Fig.~\ref{fig:distributions}(c)].
+Hence, $f=1/2$ (uniform distribution of link sizes) leads to $D=3$, whereas $f=0$ (point-like links) yields $D=2$.
+These two limits are quite closely realized in pure ($Q=0$) and defect-rich ($Q=10$) systems [Fig.~\ref{fig:round_yield}(d)].

-The results indicate that the inclusion of short-range interaction introduces a length-scale in the otherwise scale-free system.
+The results indicate that the inclusion of short-range interaction introduces a length-scale to the otherwise scale-free system.
 A natural candidate for this length-scale is the average spacing of point defects $d_\mathrm{p} = L/\sqrt{N_\mathrm{p}}$.
-Indeed, according to the inset of Fig.~\ref{fig:R_median}(a) $\xi_\mathrm{d} \propto d_\mathrm{p}$ holds, except for small defect densities where the typical event size approaches the system size $L$.
+Indeed, according to the inset of Fig.~\ref{fig:R_median}(a) $\xi_\mathrm{d} \propto d_\mathrm{p}$ holds, except for small $Q$ where the typical event size approaches the system size $L$.